 When put to use, these components have a track record of success in streamlining internal operations, improving communication and collaboration, and breaking down the silos of data that commonly exist between risk management and other departments.

-Including key members of departments with whom you closely work--for example, safety team members, facility managers, HR representatives, etc.--can increase the likelihood of buy-in and contribute to the successful adoption of solutions rolled out in the future.
+Including key members of departments with whom you closely work — for example, safety team members, facility managers, HR representatives, etc. — can increase the likelihood of buy-in and contribute to the successful adoption of solutions rolled out in the future.

 If you’ve been involved in the process of purchasing a RMIS before, then it’s likely you’ll have some ideas when it comes to putting together a list of vendors to include in the buying process.
 However, when faced with the choice of an unbundled or bundled system, the number of vendors in each of those categories, and the functionality and services offered by each vendor, doing so may seem daunting for first-time RMIS buyers.

 Independent buyers’ guides are a good place to start your investigation.
 With scoring based on RFIs submitted by vendors and more than 1,000 user survey responses, the RMIS Report assesses system-wide functionality, system attributes, customer experience, and the implementation experience of users for each vendor.
-Advisen’s RMIS Guide provides an overview of vendors along with a break down of product offerings that includes a side-by-side, at a glance comparison of functionality and features present in each system.
+Advisen’s RMIS Guide provides an overview of vendors along with a breakdown of product offerings that includes a side-by-side, at-a-glance comparison of functionality and features present in each system.

 As you research potential vendors, reviewing relevant case studies, white papers, and product videos available on vendor websites can provide a sense of both the usability of various features and the versatility of the system as a whole, as well as a vendor’s ability to successfully collaborate with clients to address challenges during system implementation and the development of new features.

 If you’ll be attending upcoming trade conferences, such as RIMS, NWC, or PRIMA, representatives from the vendors on your list will likely be exhibiting.
 This is a good opportunity to see products first-hand and get direct responses to questions you may have.
-To ensure that you have time to speak to the representatives on your list, vendors typically provide a way to schedule a time that doesn’t conflict with sessions you plan to attend.
+To ensure that you have time to speak to the representatives on your list, vendors typically provide a way to schedule a time that doesn’t conflict with the sessions you plan to attend.